If you like to get yourself and your GoPro wet you’ve arrived at the right destination.

-Lastly but not least, when you’re back from your underwater adventure please take the time to thoroughly wash your GoPro housing, if you’ve been in salt water.
+Last but not least, when you’re back from your underwater adventure please take the time to thoroughly wash your GoPro housing, if you’ve been in saltwater.

 Salt will have a corrosive effect on it and it’s a pity to have it ruined when you can easily rinse it with fresh water and avoid all that.

 Preparation is very important when it comes to shooting underwater with a GoPro.

 Definitely, don’t forget about the filters, and once you start shooting try to move the camera as smoothly as you can, get close enough to your subject.

 Pay attention to lighting as well, this can be a major issue underwater, and always try to have a foreground and a background in your shots.
 This will give the viewer a sense of the space and dimensions of everything.

 Cristian Stanciu is a freelance video editor, owner, and post-production coordinator of Veedyou Media – a company offering video editing services to videographers, marketing agencies, video production studios, or brands all over the globe.